-About 40% of adult Americans struggle with some type of chronic pain syndrome, but all too often treatment is delayed, disorganized, inaccessible, or ineffective (1).
+About 40% of American adults struggle with some type of chronic pain syndrome, but all too often treatment is delayed, disorganized, inaccessible, or ineffective (1).

 Pain science and pain education are under-prioritized and poorly covered topics in the education of various health care disciplines.